NantiaL/IL6-signaling-model/README.md

 L1 regularization in HepG2 cells and included parameters reflecting differences between primary human hepatocytes and HepG2 cells.
 This model has the same structure as the integrative mondel (`combined_model.def`)

-All model equations, parameters as well as results from uncertainty analysis are detauled described in `Mathematical_modeling_documentation.pdf`.

 ## Prerequisites
 The following installations are required for successful use of the scripts:
 - MATLAB (version 2019 or higher)